WildernessLabs/Documentation/docs/Meadow/Getting_Started/MCUs/Project_Lab_Cellular/index.md

 ![Meadow Project Lab Getting Started Guide](wildernesslabs_projectlab_getting_started.jpg)

-This guide shows you how to set up your [Meadow Project Lab + Cellular bundle](https://store.wildernesslabs.co/collections/frontpage/products/project-lab-board) board from unboxing all the way to deploying your fist Meadow app from either Visual Studio 2022 or Visual Studio Code.
+This guide shows you how to set up your [Meadow Project Lab + Cellular bundle](https://store.wildernesslabs.co/collections/frontpage/products/project-lab-board) board from unboxing all the way to deploying your first Meadow app from either Visual Studio 2022 or Visual Studio Code.

 ## Adding the cellular module on a Project Lab